ibrahimmadnan/buildroot-at91sam9m10-flashloader/README.md

 # buildroot-at91sam9m10-flashloader
 modification on sam-ba .tcl patch file for loading the buildroot from windows using sam-ice segger programmer

-#download buildroot
+1) download buildroot

 mkdir at91sam_buildroot
 git clone git://git.buildroot.net/buildroot
 cd buidroot

-- check the latest stable release git tag
+2)  check the latest stable release

+git tag

-- checkout the latest
+3) checkout the latest

 git checkout 2018.05

-- clean any old configuration
+4) clean any old configuration

 make defconfig
 make clean

-- confifure and for at91sam9m10ek
+5) confifure and for at91sam9m10ek

 make at91sam9g45m10ek_defconfig
 make

-wait until build is complete
+6)wait until build is complete
-copy all files in output/images into folder in microsoft windows OS
+7)copy all files in output/images into folder in microsoft windows OS

-place the the files attached on the same folder , connect your board and atmel-ice run the bat file to load the system on nand flash
+8)copy the the files attached on the same folder , connect your board and atmel-ice 9)run the bat file to load the system on nand flash

 you can monitor the progress through board serial debug rs232 port.